Mufalta/Rakamin-KF-Analytics/README.md

 ### **Through SQL queries and data visualization, the project seeks to answer**:

-📈 How has Kimia Farma's revenue evolved from 2020 to 2023?
+📈 How has Kimia Farma’s revenue changed from 2020 to 2023?

-🌍 Which provinces have the highest total transactions?
+🗺️ What is Indonesia’s geo map distribution of total profit by province?

-💰 Which top branches with the highest net sales?
+🏆 Which are the top 10 provinces with the highest total transactions?

-⭐ Which top branches have the highest ratings but lowest transaction volumes?
+💰 Which are the top 10 provinces with the highest net sales?

-🗺️ How does Kimia Farma’s total profit distribution look across Indonesia’s provinces?
+⭐ How does Kimia Farma’s total profit distribution look across Indonesia’s provinces?

 By developing this project, I aim to enhance my **data analytics skills**, particularly in **SQL, BigQuery, and Google Looker Studio**, while delivering valuable insights for **Kimia Farma’s business strategy**. 📊